Click on the link for my online resume.

 Here is a short one-paragraph bio that I use for publications etc:

-Kosmas currently works as Principal Scientist at KAYAK.com, in the Analytics / Machine Learning group.
-He is a Computer / Data Scientist with 15+ years in software R&D, co-founder and key contributor to two successful software startup companies (ZoomInfo and CardScan), and holder of 7 patents.
+Kosmas currently holds the position of Director of Analytics at KAYAK.com.
+He is a Data Scientist / Computer Scientist with 15+ years in software R&D, co-founder and key contributor to three successful software startup companies (ZoomInfo, CardScan, and KAYAK), and holder of 9 patents.
 Born and raised in Greece, after his BSc in Physics came to the US in 1991 for graduate studies, completing a Master's and PhD in Computer Science.
 He then worked in a variety of projects, ranging from Telemedicine and Image Processing for NASA, to Computer Simulation for DOD and FEMA, to Machine Learning and Pattern Recognition for various startup companies, to Automated Trading Strategies for the stock markets.
 He enjoys outdoor activities such as mountain biking, hiking, skiing, and loves reading and getting into all sorts of philosophical discussions about science, technology, the future, Zen, or how to successfully raise 3 soon-to-be teenage daughters.

 and also here is a slightly longer and less formal description of my career so far, with further pointers:

-I currently work as Principal Scientist at KAYAK.com, in the Analytics / Machine Learning group.
-I guess I am not in liberty to talk much about my current projects, but suffice it to say that I thoroughly enjoy my current work, spending my time doing Analytics and solving some intellectually stimulating problems, using all kinds of technical goodies, such as Groovy, Java, Hadoop, Hive, Weka, etc, all in a Unix environment.
+I currently work as Director of Analytics at KAYAK.com.
+Although I am not in liberty to talk much about my current projects, but suffice it to say that I thoroughly enjoy my current work, involving all kinds of Analytics and Data Science projects and solving some very intellectually stimulating problems, using all kinds of technical goodies, such as Groovy, Java, Hadoop, Hive, Weka, etc, all in a Unix environment.

 Some of the papers I have published are available here, including my dissertation.
 Also, you can download my document on C++ standards and guidelines which seems to be often requested.
 Finally, here is a small FAQ and code for my C++ smart pointers, for those less fortunate souls who are still stuck with C/C++ despite the widespread availability of more advanced languages such as Java and C#… A word of advice: if you must work with C++ then definitely use smart pointers, but as soon as you can, move on to Java or C# or other more modern languages! :-)